 Introduction

-One mental is the Peekapoo.
-This is a cross between the Pekingese and the Poodle breeds; it stands at about 11 inches at the shoulder and can weigh up to 20 pounds.
-In this blog post, we're going to explore key and maximize their .
-Let's get started! that your is feeling anxious.
-Then, we'll dive into three outdoor and three indoor strategies to help combat their
+One thing that all pet owners hate is when their dog faces anxiety.
+Our pet parent instinct just can't handle the fact that our beloved puppy is dealing with anxiety.
+We want to do everything in our power to help, but sometimes we just don't know where to start.
+One breed that particularly falls victim to mental health problems is the Peekapoo.
+This breed is a cross between the Pekingese and the Poodle breeds; it stands at about 11 inches at the shoulder and can weigh up to 20 pounds.
+In this blog post, we're going to explore key signs that your Peekapoo puppy is feeling anxious.
+Then, we'll dive into three outdoor and three indoor strategies to help combat their anxiety and maximize their comfort.
+Let's get started!

 The first and most diverse signal that your Peekapoo is feeling anxious or stressed can be found through their body language.
-Body language is a significant indicator of emotion, mood, and current temperament in humans and alike.
+Body language is a significant indicator of emotion, mood, and current temperament in humans and animals alike.
 The posture, positioning, stance, and facial expressions of a subject can give you much insight into how that subject is feeling.
 This applies directly to canines, too.
 Let's go around the different key parts of body language that you need to look for in your dog.

 Your Dog's Tail

-The first major zone in your dog's body language is found in their tail.
+The first major anxiety zone in your dog's body language is found in their tail.
 Dog's tails have a keen ability to "interpret the dog's emotions and intentions", says the American Kennel Club.
 The speed, direction, and height of your dog's tail all play a factor in determining how they feel.
 Let's go through the different tail variables.

 The faster the wag, the more aroused your dog is, just like when your dog is meeting you.
 When the tail is wagging to the right, it could indicate your dog is feeling positive about something; if it's wagging to the left, that could mean he's feeling negative about something

 Finally, the position of your dog's tail relative to the ground can play a role in how they feel.
-If their tail is pointing to the ground or tucked between their legs, this is the surefire sign that your is experiencing at the time.
+If their tail is pointing to the ground or tucked between their legs, this is the surefire sign that your Peekapoo puppy is experiencing anxiety at the time.
 Contrastingly, if your dog's tail is held up high and proud, it means they're feeling assertive and confident.

 Your Dog's Facial Expressions